abridged/collabland-dev/help-docs/product-map.md

 sidebar_position: 11
 ---

 Collab.Land is building towards a vision of interconnected pro-social tools for digital communities of people.
-Collab.Land has been read-only, but is now working on read+write crypto using the gmPASS.

-Collab.Land's suite of products will all leverage the [gmPASS](/help-docs/key-features/gm-pass), Collab.Land's implementation of `ERC4337` smart accounts.
-Each member's gmPASS serves as their public, non-custodial web3 identity.

 ## Product Map